YommyM/Phase_identification/README.md

    For the last **1 μs**, atom number densities are calculated for each voxel and averaged every **5 ns**.

 3. **Normalization and GMM fitting**
    Pixels were then defined as the two-dimensional projections of these voxels onto the membrane plane.
-Pixel densities are normalized and fitted using a Gaussian Mixture Model (GMM).
+Normed pixel densities are normalized and fitted using a Gaussian Mixture Model (GMM).
+The discrimination threshold θ\* was then derived from the fitted model to separate the two phases.

-4. **Selection of θ\***
-   Based on visualization, an optimal threshold θ\* is selected.

-5. **Pixel classification**
+4. **Pixel classification**
    Each pixel is classified using θ\*.

-6. **Back-mapping to lipids**
+5. **Back-mapping to lipids**
    Pixel phase labels are mapped back to individual lipids.

 **Phase label definition**